abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 creating and perceiving the beautiful in the body, to become attached to it, worry and fight about it, and become distressed when we lose it.

-We all have *rāga-taṇhā—*sensual desire—as part of our being.
+We all have *rāga-taṇhā---*sensual desire---as part of our being.
 If our parents didn't have rāga-taṇhā, we wouldn't be here.
 When it's present, we want to perceive the beautiful in the body.
-When it's not present, the body doesn't seem so beautiful anymore—it doesn't appeal to us in the same way.
+When it's not present, the body doesn't seem so beautiful anymore---it doesn't appeal to us in the same way.
 We're no longer in the grip of a desire that can lead to painful mind states and regrettable behavior.
-This is where asubha practice comes in: When we start thinking about what comprises the human body—bones, sinews, blood, intestines, undigested food, the heart, the whole lot of it—we may come to realize that these objects have an unattractive quality to them.
+This is where asubha practice comes in: When we start thinking about what comprises the human body---bones, sinews, blood, intestines, undigested food, the heart, the whole lot of it---we may come to realize that these objects have an unattractive quality to them.

 But when left to our own devices, we tend to only focus on the thin layer of skin that wraps around these unattractive objects, ignoring everything else.
-Or we convince ourselves that the skin is of a different nature than the rest of our body—but how could that be so?
+Or we convince ourselves that the skin is of a different nature than the rest of our body---but how could that be so?
 How could the skin be of a different nature?
 The unbeautiful quality of skin and of what it contains are exactlty the same, but because we've created a fixed perception that the skin is beautiful, we see it in that way.

 The fact is, nothing in the world is inherently beautiful or ugly.
 These are merely qualities we create and project onto the world.
 We can create an entire universe of perceptions like those, which then dictate to us what we want or don't want.
-It becomes a heavy experience—a heavy reality—which is completely unnecessarily.
+It becomes a heavy experience---a heavy reality---which is completely unnecessarily.
 Asuba practice can help liberate us from this tyranny of entrenched perceptions.

 Initially, there can be a strong resistance to asubha kammaṭṭhāna.
-This resistance is rāga itself—the desire that does not want to give up the perception of beauty.
+This resistance is rāga itself---the desire that does not want to give up the perception of beauty.
 Recognizing and investigating this resistance can be very interesting and a profound experience in its own right as well as a direct way of working with fear.
 Even so, we might say to